OphidiaBigData/esdm-pav-client/README.md

-ESDM PAV Python API and Client
+ESDM-PAV Python API and Client
 ==============================

-*esdm-pav-client* is a [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)-licensed Python package for modelling and executing a post-processing, analytics and visualisation (PAV) experiment to be executed with the ESDM PAV Runtime system.
+*esdm-pav-client* is a [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)-licensed Python package for modelling and executing a post-processing, analytics and visualisation (PAV) experiment to be executed with the [ESDM-PAV Runtime system](https://github.com/OphidiaBigData/esdm-pav-runtime).

-It runs on Python 3.5, 3.6, 3.7, 3.8 and 3.9 is pure-Python code.
+It runs on Python 3.6, 3.7, 3.8 and 3.9 is pure-Python code.

 It provides 2 main modules:

--   An API for creating and submitting PAV experiments: *Workflow* and *Task* Python classes;
+-   An API for creating and submitting PAV experiments: *Workflow*, *Experiment* and *Task* Python classes;
 -   A CLI for PAV documents submission: a Python-based client called *esdm-pav-client*.

 Dependencies